wyhaines/stellar-game-of-life/README.md

   --network mainnet
 ```

-Note: Mainnet deployment costs a small fee, but all subsequent simulation calls are free.
+Mainnet deployment has a small fee; simulation calls after that are free.

 ### Frontend to GitHub Pages